Corporate Governance Statement of Arion Bank for 2016

 The second line of defence is set up to ensure that the first line of defence has established adequate internal controls which work as intended.
 Risk Management and Compliance are the main participants in the second line of defence, although other units may also be assigned specific monitoring roles.

-The third line of defence is Internal Audit, which keeps the Board and management informed of the quality of corporate governance, risk management and internal controls, including by performing independent and objective audits.Compliance and measures against money laundering and terrorist financing
+The third line of defence is Internal Audit, which keeps the Board and management informed of the quality of corporate governance, risk management and internal controls, including by performing independent and objective audits.Compliance

 A central feature of the activities of all financial companies is carefully calculated risk-taking according to a predetermined strategy.
-Arion Bank thus takes risk which is compatible with its risk appetite which is regularly reviewed and approved by the Board of Directors.
+Arion Bank thus takes risk compatible with its risk appetite, which is regularly reviewed and approved by the Board of Directors.
 The Bank’s risk appetite, set by the Board, is translated into exposure limits and targets that are monitored by Risk Management.
 The Board is responsible for Arion Bank’s internal capital adequacy assessment process, the main objective of which is to ensure that Arion Bank understands its risk profile and has systems in place to assess, quantify and monitor its total risk exposure.

 The Bank’s Risk Management division is headed by the Chief Risk Officer.
 It is independent and centralized and reports directly to the CEO.
-Risk Management comprises five departments whose role is to analyze, monitor and regularly report to the CEO and Board of Directors on the risks faced by the Bank.
+Risk Management comprises four departments whose role is to analyze, monitor and regularly report to the CEO and Board of Directors on the risks faced by the Bank.

 The Internal Auditor is appointed by the Board of Directors and reports directly to the Board.
 The Board sets the Internal Auditor a charter which lays out the responsibilities associated with the position and the scope of the work.
 The mission of the Internal Auditor is to provide independent and objective assurance and advice designed to add value and improve the Bank’s operations.
 The scope of the audit is the Bank, its subsidiaries and pension funds serviced by Arion Bank.